30 Fun Facts about Hawaii

 Mauna Kea, a volcano on the Big Island of Hawaii, is over 10,000 meters tall when measured from the base on the ocean floor

-4. Hawaiian Alphabet Has Only 13 Letters
+4. Hawaiian Alphabet has only 13 letters

 The Hawaiian alphabet is notably concise, consisting of just 13 letters.
 This unique alphabet includes five vowels (A, E, I, O, U) and eight consonants (H, K, L, M, N, P, W, ʻ), the last of which is the ʻokina – a glottal stop essential to the pronunciation of many Hawaiian words.
 Despite its brevity, this alphabet captures the rich phonetic beauty of the Hawaiian language, making it distinctively suited to the islands’ linguistic heritage.